chauff/cse1500-web-transcripts/_lectures/css.md

 A few remarks about the code :point_up::

-- 🚩 It is easy to load additional fonts.
+- :cookie: It is easy to load additional fonts.
 A popular free font service is [Google Fonts](https://fonts.google.com/); more information on how to use it is available from [MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts#Using_an_online_font_service).
-- 🚩 The CSS property [`text-shadow`](https://developer.mozilla.org/en-US/docs/Web/CSS/text-shadow) adds - as the name suggests - shadow to text.
+- :cookie: The CSS property [`text-shadow`](https://developer.mozilla.org/en-US/docs/Web/CSS/text-shadow) adds - as the name suggests - shadow to text.
 Importantly, a list of shadows can be added in a comma-separated list which are applied front-to-back (the first shadow is on top).
 Shadows can be defined in a number of ways, we here stick to a single one: `offset-x offset-y blur-radius color`.
 - The [`animation`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation) property is a short-hand property that combines a number of `animation-*` properties in one line.
 Specifically in our example `animation: flicker 3s linear infinite` refers to the keyframes (`flicker` - the `animation-name`), the duration of one animation cycle (3 seconds - the `animation-duration`), the `animation-timing-function` (`linear` means that the animation moves from start to end in a constant rate) and the `animation-iteration-count` (here: `infinite`, i.e. the animation never stops).
 We defined here two types of flickers: a slow flicker (3 seconds to complete a cycle) and a fast flicker (1 second to complete the cycle).
 Different letters of our `TU Delft` string are assigned to different *flicker classes*.
 - The [`@keyframes`](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes) control the intermediate steps in a CSS animation.
 In order to achieve flickering we change the opacity of the text string.
 In one animation cycle, we repeatedly move from an opacity of `.99` to `.3` and back.
 Specifically, we define 8 waypoints of our animation (with either opacity of `.99` or `.3`): `0%, 30%, 31%, 33%, 50%, 55%, 56%, 100%`.
 The rendering engine is then responsible to turn this code into an actual animation that resembles flickering.
 - The country cards' animation states are defined through the [`transform`](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) property, which allows us to rotate, scale, skew and translate an element.
-- 🚩 CSS is not only restricted to 2d animations, it also provides functionality for 3d animations as shown with [`rotate3d()` function](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotate3d) which enables us to define rotations in 3d space.
+- :cookie: CSS is not only restricted to 2d animations, it also provides functionality for 3d animations as shown with [`rotate3d()` function](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotate3d) which enables us to define rotations in 3d space.
 - By default, all elements with a particular animations are animated *at the same time*.
 That is often undesired as the animations should look somewhat random (we do not want all letters to flickr at exactly the same time, we do not want all cards to perform a rotation at exactly the same time).
 The [`animation-delay` property](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-delay) allows us to define the amount of time to wait before starting the animation.
 If that delay differs for most elements (as it does in our splash screen), we achieve the desired randomized effect.

 To summarize, for our purposes the most important animation properties are the following: